AUCOHL/beekeeper-webui/README.md

 # Dependencies
-In the process of figuring them out in a fresh environment There are many :( apparently a bad programmer is at work here
+In the process of figuring them out in a fresh environment.
+There are many :( apparently a bad programmer is at work here

 ## Beekeeper
 A working version of Beekeeper is required.
 Place inside the project directory.